 There is a $10.00 recording fee to post AP credits.
 When the credits are added to a student's Penn State transcript, the student receives a letter with a list of the credit awarded and a bill for the recording fee.
 The fee must be paid to the Undergraduate Admissions office prior to the student's graduation.

-All advanced placement recorded on a student's Penn State transcript counts towards the student's total credits, even if they do not meet requirements for graduation.
+All AP recorded on a student's Penn State transcript counts towards the student's total credits, even if they do not meet requirements for graduation.
 Depending on when the AP credits are approved, a mid-semester tuition increase may result based on the student's tuition assessment.

 Although there isn't an upper limit on the number of AP credits that can be applied toward a Penn State degree, there are some issues that should be considered when deciding which AP exams to take:

 Background: Earning AP credit for foundation courses in place of a classroom experience sometimes compromises a student's background knowledge.
 For example, a student considering a major in engineering might be better off taking MATH 140, the foundation calculus course, rather than using AP credit (see recommendations provided by the Department of Mathematics).